 This morning we got the latest Empire State Manufacturing Survey.
 The diffusion index for General Business Conditions continues to show strength, now at 25.6, up from 19.3 last month and at a multi-year high.
-The Investing.com forecast was for a much stronger reading of 8.0.
+The Investing.com forecast was for a reading of 17.0.
 The Empire State Manufacturing Index rates the relative level of general business conditions New York state.
 A level above 0.0 indicates improving conditions, below indicates worsening conditions.
 The reading is compiled from a survey of about 200 manufacturers in New York state.

 Here is the opening paragraph from the report.